polterguy/polterguy.github.io/tutorials/lambda/index.md

-Notice how the **[and]** node above becomes a lambda object in itself, sequentially invoking its children, until all children have evaluated, and yielded true - _Or_ one of its children evaluates to false, at which it short circuits, and stops further evaluation of its children nodes.
-Only of _all_ children conditions evaluates to _"true"_, the **[and]** evaluates to _"true"_.
+Notice how the **[and]** node above becomes a lambda object in itself, sequentially invoking its children, until all children have evaluated, and yielded true - _Or_ one of its children evaluates to false, at which point it short circuits, and stops further evaluation of its children nodes.
+Only if _all_ children conditions evaluates to _"true"_, the **[and]** evaluates to _"true"_.

 If you exchange the above **[and]** with an **[or]**, it